 Research Participant Satisfaction Survey

-The following survey was conducted by Research America to determine the factors that contribute to a lack of minority participation in clinical trials.
+Sept 2017 (Conducted by Research America to determine the factors that contribute to a lack of minority participation in clinical trials.)

 The survey was adapted from Kost et al Clin Trans Sci 2014 Dec;7(6):430-40.
 Any publication including mention of the use of the Instruments shall include appropriate reference to their origin or citation when available, and acknowledgement of grant number UL1 TR000043 as follows: “Supported in part by grant # UL1 TR000043 from the National Center for Advancing Translational Sciences (NCATS), National Institutes of Health (NIH) Clinical and Translational Science Award (CTSA) program.”